 We have figured the magnitude of the field H. Since r is arbitrary, the value of the field H is known.

-According to the Equation 3, the Magnetic field lowers in magnitude as we move wider.
+According to the equation, the magnetic field lowers in magnitude as we move wider.
 Hence, Ampere’s law can be applied to calculate the extent of the magnetic field surrounding the wire.
 The field H is a Vector field which reveals that each region has both a direction and a magnitude.
-The field’s direction is tangential at every point to the imaginary loops as shown in figure 2 and the right-hand rule finds the direction of magnetic field.
+The field’s direction is tangential at every point to the imaginary loops as shown in figure 2 and the right-hand rule finds the direction of the magnetic field.

-To know more about real time applications of Ampere’s law along with Gauss law and magnetic field due to Solenoid, you can visit us @Byju’s.
+To know more about real-time applications of Ampere’s law along with Gauss law and magnetic field due to Solenoid, keep visiting BYJU’S.